New Markets Job Growth Investment Tax Credit General Information

 Overview

-The New Markets Job Growth Investment Act (Act) (Laws 2012, LB 1128 and Neb.
-Rev. Stat. §§ 77-1101 to 77-1119) allows individuals, corporations, estates and trusts, financial institutions, and insurance companies to claim nonrefundable, nontransferable tax credits for an investment in a qualified community development entity (CDE).
+The New Markets Job Growth Investment Act (Act) (Neb.
+Rev. Stat. §§ 77-1101 to 77-1120) allows individuals, corporations, estates and trusts, financial institutions, and insurance companies to claim nonrefundable, nontransferable tax credits for an investment in a qualified community development entity (CDE).
 The credits may be used against income tax, the premium tax imposed on insurance companies, or the franchise tax imposed on financial institutions.

 Qualified Community Development Entities (CDEs)

-A CDE must file a Nebraska Application for Certification of Qualified Equity Investments Eligible for the New Markets Job Growth Investment Tax Credit (application) with the Department to receive cash investments that qualify for the NMTC.
+A CDE must file a Nebraska Application for Certification of Qualified Equity Investments Eligible for the New Markets Job Growth Investment Tax Credit (application) with DOR to receive cash investments that qualify for the NMTC.
 The application must include the following:

 • Evidence of the entity’s certification as a CDE